Q: What accounts are eligible for Mobile Deposit?

 Q: What if my Android device is lost or stolen?

 Use “Android Device Manager” to instantly lock your device from anywhere, secure it with a new password, and even wipe it clean of your personal information.
-If your device is found, you will need to add your card back to your Android Pay before making any Android Pay Purchases.
+If your device is found, you will need to add your card back to your Google Pay before making any Google Pay Purchases.
 In the meantime, you can continue to use your physical card without interruption.

 Q: What if my Samsung device is lost or stolen?